epiphany-platform/CommonDataLayer/docs/README.md

 # Common Data Layer

 The Common Data Layer (CDL) is a data storage service.
-It is designed with performance, versatility, scalability, and ease-of-modification as key tenets of its design, among others.
+Its primary goals are performance, versatility, scalability, and ease-of-modification.